 Yes, it is the final phase of the selection process.

-The interview round will carry a total of 50 marks.
+The NABARD Grade A interview round will carry a total of 50 marks.

-Yes, in the second phase, which is Mains Paper I, the question paper will consist of descriptive-type questions.
+Yes, NABARD Grade A Mains Paper I, the question paper will consist of descriptive-type questions.

 Without coaching, how can I prepare for the NABARD?